Growth of Structural Lengthscale in Kob Andersen Binary Mixtures: Role of medium range order: Introduction

 In this work, we revisit the Kob Andersen binary Lennard-Jones mixture, examining both the canonical 80:20 composition and a modified 60:40 variant.
 We begin by analysing the structural lengthscale using a recently developed structural order parameter (SOP) that has been shown to correlate well with particle dynamics~\cite{Manoj_prl_2021,Sharma2022}.
-While this local bare SOP effectively captures short time dynamical behaviour, we find that it does not show a significant growth in spatial correlations upon supercooling and thus fails to reveal a growing static lengthscale.
-It is important to note that dynamical correlation lengths are typically extracted from long time, not short time, dynamics.
-Previous studies on both 2D and 3D polydisperse systems by Tong and Tanaka have demonstrated that for their generalised angular structural order, coarse-graining the order parameter in space provides better correlation with long time dynamics.
-They also showed that the optimal coarse-graining length, at which the structure-dynamics correlation is maximised, increases with decreasing temperature~\cite{TongTanaka2018,TongTanaka2019,TongTanaka2020,Tanaka2025}.
-Study involving elastically collective nonlinear Langevin equation theory has shown that the inter relationship between alpha relaxation time and the local cage and collective elastic barriers and also other thermodynamic quantities, is present only when medium range order in the static length is taken into consideration in the theory\cite{ken_sch}.
-The study further showed that the static length grows with density.
+However, we find that it does not show a significant growth in spatial correlations upon supercooling and thus fails to reveal a growing static lengthscale.
+It is important to note that dynamical correlation lengths are typically extracted from long time and not short time, dynamics.
+Whereas for most order parameters, the success is decided by correlating it with the short time dynamics \cite{liu_nature,Sharma2022,Zhang2020}.
+Recently, Tong and Tanaka have proposed that for systems with and without MRCO, when the relevant order parameter is coarse grained in space, it provides better correlation with the long time dynamics \cite{TongTanaka2018}.
+According to their study, the optimal coarse-graining length, at which the structure-dynamics correlation is maximised, increases with decreasing temperature, and this growth is similar to the growth of the dynamical lengthscale ~\cite{TongTanaka2018,TongTanaka2019,TongTanaka2020,Tanaka2025}.
+There are also other studies which highlight the role of medium range static order in describing the dynamics.
+A study involving elastically collective nonlinear Langevin equation theory has shown that medium-range order is important in understanding structure dynamics correlation, and the static length then grows with density \cite{ken_sch}.
 Similarly, investigations using local volume~\cite{MeiWang2022}, local caging potential~\cite{mohit_wca}, and order parameters derived via unsupervised machine learning~\cite{QiuArun2025} have shown that meaningful correlations with long time dynamics emerge only after spatial coarse-graining of the static order parameter.
 Here, we demonstrate that the SOP, when coarse-grained over an optimal lengthscale, exhibits strong correlations with long time dynamics.
 Notably, the static lengthscale extracted from this coarse-grained SOP grows with decreasing temperature in a manner consistent with the dynamical lengthscale.
-This growth, for the first time is observed in the MRCO-free KALJ model, provides new evidence that medium range structural correlations, not purely local order, are essential to understanding the dynamical slowdown in glass-forming systems lacking conventional crystalline precursors.
+While medium range structural correlations in MRCO free models have previously been detected in additive binary mixtures \cite{TongTanaka2018,TongTanaka2019,TongTanaka2020,Tanaka2025}, our study successfully identifies such correlations in one of the most standard glass forming models, the non-additive Kob Andersen model.
+The result emphasizes the previous findings \cite{TongTanaka2018,TongTanaka2019,TongTanaka2020,Tanaka2025,ken_sch,MeiWang2022,QiuArun2025} that medium range structural correlations and not purely local order, are essential in understanding the dynamical slowdown in glass-forming systems.